vforlando/usabilla-googledatastudio-connector/README.md

 ## Intro

-This project was created to be used as example on how to use the Usabilla API (https://developer.usabilla.com) to retrive your feedback data and use it inside the Google Data Studio reporting tool.
-Please note this project is not part of any official product, therefore, there is no offical support and no guarantee that it works in all scenarios.
-Athought, any feedback is very welcome.
+This project was created to be used as an example of how to use the Usabilla API (https://developer.usabilla.com) to retrieve your feedback data and use it inside the Google Data Studio reporting tool.
+Please note this project is not part of any official product.
+Therefore, there is no official support and no guarantee that it works in all scenarios, although any feedback is very welcome.

 The code was developed in JavaScript, following some specificities of the Google App scripts (https://www.google.com/script/start).
-The main point to note, is that Google Scripts, by default, does not support modules to be loaded.
+The main point to note is that Google Scripts, by default, does not support modules to be loaded.
 In this way, this project is not using the Usabilla NodeJS library (https://github.com/usabilla/api-js-node).

-This connector does not copy the data inside Google, the data is retrived on demand to generate the reports.
-In that sense, please pay attention on your API calls limit within Usabilla.
+This connector does not copy the Usabilla data inside Google.
+The data is retrieved on demand to generate the reports.
+In that sense, please pay attention to your API calls limit within Usabilla.

 ## How to use

-For testing purpose, we have deployed a version of this conector and it is ready to be used:
+For testing purpose, we have deployed a version of this connector, and it is ready to be used:

 https://datastudio.google.com/datasources/create?connectorId=AKfycby4uTnOcA-OsggFHBYFI8GHn9c6UhMjSnkKgCq7S3Q

-Please note that the connector is still an experimental project, and it has not been submited to be part of the Google Comunity Connector.
-Beacouse of that, you will probably receve an awarning from Google when you try to use this not published connector.
+Please note that the connector is still an experimental project, and it has not been submitted to be part of the Google Comunity Connector.
+Because of that, you will probably receive a security warning from Google when you try to use this not published connector.

-As a recommended alternative, you can create and deploy your own connecotor and have full control of the code that is executed:
+As a recommended alternative, you can create and deploy your own connector and have full control of the code that is executed:

 * Visit Google Apps Script (https://script.google.com/) to create a new project.
 * Copy the files inside the src folder inside your project